 The ships were informed, on October 9th, that American carriers were seen near Formosa and sailed for Hong Kong when it was informed American planes were in the area.
 During this part of the trip, the ships ran into American submarines which sank two more ships.
 The Hokusen Maru arrived at Hong Kong on October 11th.
 While it was in port, American planes bombed the harbor on October 16th.
 On October 21st, the ship sailed for Takao, Formosa, arriving on October 24th.

-It should be noted that Emil's original ship, the Arisan Maru, never reached Japan.
-The ship was sunk by an American submarine on October 24, 1944, in the South China Sea.
+It should be noted that Emil's original ship, the Arisan Maru, never reached Japan and was sunk by an American submarine on October 24, 1944, in the South China Sea.
 Of the 1803 POWs on the ship, only nine survived the sinking.

 On November 8th, the Japanese decided the POWs were too ill to continue the trip to Japan, so they were disembarked.
-Emil was held at Toroku Camp on Formosa.
-On January 14, 1945, he was transported by Melbourne Maru to Moji, Japan, arriving there on January 23rd.
-In Japan, he was held at Maibara Camp #10-B. At this camp, the POWs built canals.
-Emil remained in the camp until he was liberated in September 1945.
+Emil was held at Toroku Camp on Formosa where the POWs did light work.
+On January 14, 1945, he was transported by Enoshima Maru to Moji, Japan, arriving there on January 30th.
+In Japan, he was held at Maibara Camp #10-B, where the POWs built canals.
+Emil remained in the camp until he was liberated in September 1945 and then returned to the Philippines.
+He sailed for the United States shortly after arriving. on the and arrived in San Francisco, on the U.S.S.
+Yarmouth, on October 8, 1945. nearly four years after he had sailed from there for the Philippines.
+He was taken to Letterman General Hospital and later to a hospital in the Midwest.
 He was discharged, from the Army, on May 5, 1946.

 Emil O. Schmidt returned to Janesville and spent the rest of his life in Wisconsin.
-He passed away on March 16, 2003, at the Veterans Administration Hospital in Tomah, Wisconsin.
-He was buried at Elmwood Cemetery in Anitgo, Wisconsin.
+He passed away on March 16, 2003, at the Veterans Administration Hospital in Tomah, Wisconsin, and was buried at Elmwood Cemetery in Antigo, Wisconsin.